DeloitteDigitalUK/jira-agile-metrics/README.md

 ### Net flow chart

 Shows the difference between arrivals and departures week on week.
-In a perfeclty stable system, the net flow would be 0.
+In a perfectly stable system, the net flow would be 0.

 In the configuration file: